The most important part of any affiliate campaign is the offer. If the offer doesn’t convert, then nothing else matters.

 #1 We can meet other Affiliate Marketers who are either at our level or where we want to be.

-When you’re trying to get an offer working, you are never sure until you actually run it.
-If you know someone else that has run the same offer and has had success, it gives you the reassurance that you can make it work too.
+When you’re trying to get an offer working, you are never sure how it is going to perform until you actually run it.
+If you know someone else that has run the same offer and had success with it, it gives you the reassurance that you can make it work too.

 If we’re both working with an offer, we can cover twice as much ground.
 Does it work best on Facebook, mobile, email or native?
 I’m not sure, but we can split up the testing.
-Once we figure out which source it works well on, we can test twice as many landing pages / ad creatives / copy-write to get the desired.
+Once we figure out which source it works well on, we can test twice as many landing pages/ad creatives/ copy-write to get the desired level of performance.